Pressio/pressio/README.md

 ======================================================================================
 ## Installing
-`pressio` is a header-only library, so there is **no building process needed**.
+`pressio` is a header-only library, so there is **no building process needed** if you need to use it from your code.
 You just clone the code, and point to the headers which are inside the packages directory.
 However, since `pressio` uses preprocessor directives to selectively enable/disable code for target TPLs, when you build your code you need to account for this.
-Also, if instead of just installing `pressio` you want to build the tests, then in that case too you need to enable specific TPLs if you want related tests to be turned on.
+Also, if you want to build the tests in `pressio`, in that case too you need to enable specific TPLs if you want related tests to be turned on.

 For a list of CMake options to enable see [this file](./list_of_cmake_optional_vars_to_enable.md).